MorganMind/franchise-player-bot/RENDER_DEPLOYMENT.md

 2. **Render Account**: Sign up at [render.com](https://render.com)
 3. **Discord Bot Token**: You'll need your Discord bot token from the Discord Developer Portal

-## Step 1: Create a New Web Service on Render
+## Step 1: Create a New Background Worker on Render

 1. Go to your Render dashboard
-2. Click "New +" → "Web Service"
+2. Click "New +" → "Background Worker" (NOT Web Service)
 3. Connect your GitHub repository
 4. Select your repository and branch